pcaston/OpenPeerPower.github.io/source/_docs/scripts/service-calls.markdown

 ### The basics

-Call the service `homeassistant.turn_on` on the entity `group.living_room`.
+Call the service `openpeerpower.turn_on` on the entity `group.living_room`.
 This will turn all members of `group.living_room` on.
 You can also use `entity_id: all` and it will turn on all possible entities.

 {% highlight yaml %}
-service: homeassistant.turn_on
+service: openpeerpower.turn_on
 entity_id: group.living_room
 {% endhighlight %}